Does your child struggle with sensitivity to sensory information, such as touch, balance, or hearing?

 FAQ :

 Q1.
-What is an example of occupational activity?
+What is an example of an occupational therapy activity for autism?